roryharder/roryharder.github.io/index.md

 * [A paper on theory of mind and knowledge-first epistemology].
 Under review.
 * <q>Bishops and Uniqueness</q> (with Lukas Lewerentz).
 Manuscript in preparation.
 * <q>Speech Acts, Common Ground, and Non-Ideal Philosophy of Language.</q> Manuscript in Preparation.
-* <q>On why it Matters that Certain Words have Certain Meanings.</q> Manuscript in Preparation.

 # Teaching